awsdocs/amazon-glacier-developer-guide/doc_source/retrieving-vault-info-sdk-java.md

 } while (marker != null);
 ```

-In the preceding code segment, if you don't specify the `Limit` value in the request, Amazon Glacier returns up to 1,000 vaults, as set by the Amazon Glacier API\.
+In the preceding code segment, if you don't specify the `Limit` value in the request, Glacier returns up to 10 vaults, as set by the Glacier API\.
 If there are more vaults to list, the response `marker` field contains the vault Amazon Resource Name \(ARN\) at which to continue the list with a new request; otherwise, the `marker` field is null\.

 Note that the information returned for each vault in the list is the same as the information you get by calling the `describeVault` method for a specific vault\.